KevGary/kevgary.github.io/_posts/2015-12-28-prototypal-inheritance-js.markdown

 var gameInstance = new HighRoller();
 console.log(gameInstance.play(playerOne.roll(), playerTwo.roll()));
 {% endhighlight %}
 HighRoller is yet another constructor function and its prototype has the method play.  play takes in all players' rolls, sums them individually, and returns the round's score and winner determined by highest score.
-[Github project's](link) shows HighRoller being played with three players.
+The [Github project](https://github.com/KevGary/prototypal-inheritance-js-demo) shows HighRoller being played with three players.

 The /dice.js file can be required in the same way in as many files as needed.
-There's a lot of possible dice games.